Fusion Energy and Disruption Mitigation

 >

-Fusion Plasmas and Disruption Mitigation
+Fusion Energy and Disruption Mitigation

-Laboratory Astrophysics and Magnetized Plasmas
+Laboratory Astrophysics and HEDP

 Reconnection occurs in a radiatively cooled regime in many astrophysical plasmas, such as in the solar coronal, black hole accretion disks and their coronae, pulsar magnetospheres, and gamma-ray bursts.
 Our experiments on the Z Machine were the first to access a regime that shows plasmoid formation and strong radiative cooling.
 X-ray and visible spectroscopy, X-ray imaging, X-ray diodes and inductive probes were used to characterize the experiments, which were supplemented with three-dimensional radiative resistive magnetohydrodynamic simulations.